On February 20, 1943, a new volcano began to rise from a cornfield, erupting and slowly consuming two villages in lava and ash.

 Luckily, the townspeople evacuated long before the lava reached the town, and no one was killed.
 They quickly began building a new church — the Nuevo San Juan Paragaricutiro — in a nearby area unaffected by the eruption.

-Today, the original San Juan Parangaricutiro church still stands, halfway buried in solidified lava rock, with the massive cinder cone of Paricutin looming in the background.
-It is all that remains of the previous village.
-Climbing over the volcanic rock to see the church that survived the catastrophe has become a tourist attraction and a major source of revenue for the region.
+Today, the original San Juan Parangaricutiro church still stands, halfway buried in solidified lava rock, with the massive cinder cone of Parícutin looming in the background.
+It is all that remains of the village.
+Climbing over the volcanic rock to see the church that survived the catastrophe has become a tourist experience, and a major source of revenue for the region.

 The Paricutin volcano is the youngest volcano in the world, and it has been an exceptional opportunity for geologists to study how volcanoes are formed.
 If you want to see the actual volcano erupting, watch the film Captain from Castile, with Cesar Romero as Hernan Cortes.
 The film was shot in Michoacan and Guerrero.
 It’s climactic final scene show the billowing plume as an unintended backdrop.